 Greasy food or cooking oil stains are the easiest to remove if you treat them immediately.
 Apply an aerosol pretreatment stain remover for one minute or more before washing.
 If you couldn’t treat it quickly and the stain has set in the fabric, apply liquid detergent to the affected area and gently rub it into the stained area with your finger.
 Again, wash in the warmest water temperature recommended and hang to dry.

 Remember, drying the garment will set the stain in the fabric.
 If the stain remains, you may choose to wash using liquid chlorine bleach for whites or color-safe bleach for colors.
 Then air-dry because an oil stain tends to disappear when the garment is wet.
 So you will want to be sure the stain is gone.
 If the stain is still present, repeat the process again.
 Repeating the process is necessary until the stain is gone.

 For washable garments made of corduroy cloth, apply cornstarch or baking soda as soon as possible.
 These substances will work to absorb the stain, so let them sit on the stain for at least five minutes.
 Then gently brush them off with a soft-bristled brush.
 For small stains, this may be all you need to do.
 However, if the stain persists, try using a stain prewash product and wash the garment according to the instructions on the care tag.
 Then air dry and check to make sure the stain is gone because oil stains seem to disappear when the garment is wet.

 For woolens, apply an absorbent like baking soda or cornstarch to the surface of the wool.
 Let it sit for one hour, then gently brush the powder off with a gentle brush.
 If you still see an oily stain, you can repeat this process.
-Then, if the cooking oil stain is still visible, using a little bit of liquid detergent to make cool, soapy water with a little vinegar, carefully wet the area.
+Then, if the cooking oil stain is still visible, use a little bit of liquid detergent to make cool, soapy water with a little vinegar, carefully wet the area.
 Dab on clear water, then blot dry with a clean towel.